-The following are amendments that are being considered to the Connecticut Code of Evidence, including revisions to the Commentaries.
-The amendments are indicated by brackets for deletions and underlines for added language, with the exception that the bracketed titles to the subsections in Section 8-4 are an editing convention and do not indicate an intention to delete language.
+Contained herein are amendments to the Connecticut Code of Evidence, including revisions to the Commentaries.
+The amendments are indicated by brackets in boldface for deletions and underlines for added language, with the exception that the bracketed titles to the subsections in Section 8-4 are an editing convention and do not indicate an intention to delete language.
 The designation "New" is printed with the title of each new rule.